Apollo-Level2-Web-Dev/l2-b1-assignment-9-frontend/README.md

 - Overview of Platform Activities and Statistics
 - User Management Section
 - Content or Service Management Section
-- Booking Management Section
-- Content Management Section
+- Booking , Content Management Section ( make any part of the webpage dynamically )
-- Profile Management Section
+- User profile summary
-- Notifications Center
+- Notifications Center(optional)
 - Quick Links to Common Actions

 ### Enhancements for User Experience and Responsive Design (Bonus)